-This highly competitive scholarship awards up to $55,000 per year (for up to three years) to winning students who attend (or plan to attend) a two or four-year college to earn their undergraduate degree.
+This highly competitive scholarship awards up to $55,000 per year (for up to three years) to winning students who plan to attend a four-year college to earn an undergraduate degree.
 While there’s no age limit, this scholarship is generally meant for students in community colleges who are transferring to accredited colleges in order to complete a bachelor’s degree.

 15. Jeannette Rankin National Scholar Grant

 Lower income women and nonbinary students ages 35 and older who are working on a technical or vocational education, an associate degree or their first bachelor’s degree are invited to apply for this scholarship fund.